Navigation

 Interest & Capital Gains

-In Canada mortgage interest is compounded semi-annually, rather than once a month, and it is charged at the end of the month, not the beginning.
+In Canada mortgage interest is compounded semi-annually, rather than once a month.
+Meanwhile interest is charged at the end of the month rather than at the beginning.

 Canadian Mortgage Affordability: Understanding GDS & TDS